srnichols/StampsPattern/docs/ARCHITECTURE_GUIDE.md

 Understanding how requests flow through the Azure Stamps Pattern is crucial for troubleshooting, performance optimization, and security analysis.
 This section explains the journey from user request to response with visual diagrams.

+At a glance: Global ingress (Front Door/Traffic Manager) enforces security and georouting, APIM applies policy and resolves tenant → the request is routed to the correct CELL (shared or dedicated) where business logic executes.

 ### 🎯 **Traffic Flow Explained (For Beginners)**

 Think of the traffic flow like ordering food delivery: